 While it all depends on the provider chosen, a typical Ketamine therapy session starts with an experienced professional placing an IV catheter.
 Monitors to track vital signs like oxygen levels and blood pressure are situated.
-The prescribed dose of Ketamine is then administered at a slow rate.
+The prescribed dose of Ketamine for pain relief is then administered at a slow rate.
 When the prescribed amount has been administered fully, there’s usually a recovery period.
-Sessions, where Ketamine is being administered via an inhalant or orally, will look slightly different than this standard model.
+Sessions, where Ketamine for pain management is being administered via an inhalant or orally, will look slightly different than this standard model.

 How long is a typical session for IV?

 What will I feel during the session?

-Some patients experience what’s known as dissociation or a dissociative effect.
+Some patients that receive Ketamine relief experience what’s known as dissociation or a dissociative effect.
 This might colloquially be described as an out-of-body experience and involves a partial loss of awareness of your physical body.
-Some people find it easy to manage by simply opening their eyes.
+Some people receiving Ketamine for pain find it easy to manage this sensation by simply opening their eyes.
 This out-of-body experience doesn’t happen to all patients who receive Ketamine for pain but has been reported by some.